venumadhav496/CMOS-Design-/README.md

 When we increase the gate voltage then depletion width increases, we increase it to a point where there is no further postive ions to repell, so thats when we have a complete n type layer under the gate with almost zero p type ions left, this is also refereed as strong inversion.
 The gate voltage at which this strong inversion occurs is called as threshold voltage.
 When Vgs= Vth the channel is formed, the resistance is minimum which allows the current to pass from source to drain.

+# Importance of Bulk Voltage
+There are two scenarios that needs to be taken into consideration when we look at bulk voltage,i.e.
+1. Vsb= 0
+2. Vsb = +ve

+the following oberservations have been made from the two diagrams i.e. the depletion width when Vsb=0 is much smaller than Vsb= +ve.
+This is due to the additional reverse bias voltage on top of the gate voltage, this reverse bias causes the depletion region to increase in the latter case.
+The inversion layer is a bit delayed in the case of Vsb= +ve.
+The most important one would be due to a different bias to source voltage there is an increase in the gate to source voltage or threshold volatge.

 # Things I learnt from the 1st segment
 1. threshold voltage can be given by
   ![image](https://user-images.githubusercontent.com/78948002/108152748-58fcb700-709f-11eb-834f-e71cf37d7a5b.png)